yan-elena/yan-elena.github.io/activities.md

 ---
 layout: page
-title: "Activities"
+title: Activities
-description: "The only way to do great work is to love what you do."
+description: The only way to do great work is to love what you do.
-order: 4
+order: 3
 ---

 ## Organization